-L.2.1.J.
-Understand and use question words, Lesson 54: Sentence Structure teaches about question words and question marks. interrogatives, (e.g., who, what, when, where, why, how).
-In addition to the Practice Pages and activities associated with this lesson, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
-L.2.1.K.
-Print all upper- and lowercase letters accurately.
-By the end of Grade 2, produce some cursive upper- and lowercase letters.
-Lessons 1, 6, 8, 10, and 13 teach how to print upper/ lowercase of all letters of the alphabet.
-Daily Dictation, Letter Formation Pages and Practice Pages provide ample opportunities for students to practice this skill.
-Cursive writing is not taught explicitly but could be integrated into letter instruction including during use of the Practice Pages and Writing Prompts. of the conventions of standard English capitalization, propriate for Grade 2 when writing.
+L.2.1.F.
+Produce, expand, and Skills in this standard are taught in Lesson 54: Sentence Structure. rearrange complete simple In addition to the Practice Pages and activities associated with these sentences (e.g., The boy watched lessons, students have the opportunity to practice and demonstrate the movie; the little boy watched the this skill in response to the writing activities included in the movie in the afternoon; The action Spelling Supplement. movie was watched by the little boy).
+L.2.2.
+Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing.
 L.2.2.A.
-Capitalize holidays, product names, and geographic names.
-Lesson 5: Capitalization teaches students to capitalize the first word in a sentence, the pronoun I , dates, and names (including names of holidays, products, and geographic places).
+Capitalize holidays, Lesson 5: Capitalization teaches students to capitalize the first word in a product names, and sentence, the pronoun I, dates, and names (including names of holidays, geographic names. products, and geographic places).
 Lesson 54: Sentence Structure reinforces this skill.
 Students can practice proper capitalization with each lesson's accompanying Practice Pages.
 Spelling Supplement resources also provide opportunities to reinforce and practice capitalization in writing.
-In addition to daily sentence Dictation, Practice Pages and activities associated with these lessons, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
+In addition to daily sentence Dictation, Practice Pages and activities associated with these lessons, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement.
 L.2.2.B.
-Use an apostrophe to form contractions and frequently occurring Lesson 30: Contractions teaches the use of apostrophes in contractions, while Lesson 34: Nouns teaches the use of apostrophes in possessives. possessives.
-In addition to daily sentence Dictation, Practice Pages and activities associated with these lessons, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
-L.2.2.C.
-Use commas in greetings and closings of Lesson 21: Commas teaches commas in greetings and closings of letters. letters.
-In addition to daily sentence Dictation, Practice Pages and activities associated with these lessons, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement .
+Use commas in greetings Lesson 21: Commas teaches commas in greetings and closings of letters. and closings of letters.
+In addition to daily sentence Dictation, Practice Pages and activities associated with these lessons, students have the opportunity to practice and demonstrate this skill in response to the writing activities included in the Spelling Supplement.